itsjoemcbride/webdriverio-search-udemy/README.md

 - How can I **assert** that the actions I have carried out have the desired outcome?

 Thinking about finding solutions to each step in this way empowers me, as a tester, to ensure that the tests I have written fulfil requirements, in a robust, repeatable and scalable way.

+Additionally, many of the steps given as part of the brief were broken down into seperate tests.
+In practical terms, this means that if a change was to happen which caused a test to fail unexpectedly, you would be able to immediately tell where the breakage is.
 <br><br>

 <h2>Challenges</h2>